America Without a Union Movement

 Construction Secretariat says Growth to Remain Stable

 Provincial economic growth is expected to hover around two per cent both this year and next, according to a report released recently by the Ontario Construction Secretariat (OCS).
 That figure is essentially in line with average growth since 2000.
-The report looks at economic data and building permit values in each region of the province. […]
+The report looks at economic data and building permit values in each region of the province.
+It suggests that interest rates will likely remain low for some time and that there will be increased industrial investment.
+The report also sums up comments made by speakers at a recent state of the […]

 Provincial economic growth is expected to hover around two per cent both this year and next, according to a report released recently by the Ontario Construction Secretariat (OCS).